helsingborg-stad/schema/README.md

    ```sh
    node scripts/merge-schema.js
    ```
-3. The script will read all files in `schema/definitions/classes/` and `schema/definitions/properties/`, merge them, and update `schema/schema.jsonld`.
+3. The script will read all files in `schema/definitions/classes/` and `schema/definitions/properties/`, merge them, and update `schema.jsonld`.

 ## How to Generate HTML Documentation

 After merging your schema definitions, you can generate human-readable documentation:

 ### Steps
-1. Make sure `schema/schema.jsonld` is up to date (see above).
+1. Make sure `schema.jsonld` is up to date (see above).
 2. Run the following command:
    ```sh
    node scripts/generate-docs.js